 Primary sclerosing cholangitis (PSC) is a progressive chronic inflammation of both the intrahepatic and extrahepatic bile ducts.
-While the exact etiology is unknown, there is a strong association with autoimmune diseases, particularly ulcerative colitis (UC).
-In the early stages, PSC is usually asymptomatic.
-Later in the course of the disease, patients present with symptoms of cholestasis (e.g., pruritus, jaundice).
-Laboratory abnormalities include elevated liver function tests and autoantibodies (pANCA in up to 80% of cases).
-Magnetic resonance cholangiopancreatography (MRCP) or endoscopic retrograde cholangiopancreatography (ERCP) is performed to confirm the diagnosis.
+The exact etiology is unknown but there is a strong association with autoimmune diseases, particularly ulcerative colitis (UC).
+In the early stages, PSC is often asymptomatic.
+As the disease progresses, patients may present with right upper quadrant abdominal pain, pruritus, fatigue, and weight loss.
+Laboratory tests show findings of cholestasis, including elevated alkaline phosphatase (ALP) and gamma-glutamyltransferase (GGT).
+While not recommended for diagnosis, pANCA is positive in up to 80% of cases.
+Magnetic resonance cholangiopancreatography (MRCP) or endoscopic retrograde cholangiopancreatography (ERCP) is used for diagnostic confirmation.
 Management is primarily symptomatic, with liver transplantation reserved for end-stage liver disease.

 - The exact cause is unknown.

 - Chronic inflammatory bowel diseases (IBD)

 The majority of patients with PSC also have ulcerative colitis.References:

 - Symptoms of chronic , which is frequently associated with PSC, or other associated comorbidities

 - Suspect PSC in patients with persistently elevated .

 - Obtain abdominal imaging (e.g., ultrasound) to evaluate for .